23 Applications of the Conservation Laws

 Carburetor

 A carburetor provides an air-fuel mixture to a piston (reciprocating) engine.
 A carburetor has a venturi through which incoming air is mixed with fuel.
 Fuel from a tank is derived to a fuel reservoir where the fuel level is maintained using a float.
-The fuel delivery line opens into the venturi in the throat of the carburetor, which first atomizes the fuel.
+The fuel delivery line opens into the venturi in the carburetor’s throat, which first atomizes the fuel.
 The lower pressure in this region helps to draw fuel into the airstream, mix it with the air, and vaporize it downstream of the throat before the resulting fuel-air mixture goes into the cylinders to be burned.
 Metering the fuel needs fine adjustment to ensure that the correct air-fuel mixture arrives at each of the cylinders, which will maximize power from the engine and also minimize hydrocarbon emissions.

 A venturi is used in the throat of a carburetor; the lower pressure in this region draws in fuel and mixes it with the air.